The Reels: 1976–1980: Early years

-In July 1980, the Reels added a sixth member, also a synthesiser player, Karen Ansel, a former member of Melbourne group the Romantics.
+In 1979, the band welcomed a 6th member, Karen Ansel.
+Ansel studied electronic music and sound synthesis with German-born, Australian composer Felix Werder in Melbourne.
+She was one few female musicians in the febrile art-punk scene in Melbourne in The Romantics.
+Ansel’s tenure significantly shaped the band’s sound, and Reels rehearsal sessions reflected innovations in electronics which were the inception of ‘Quasimodo’s Dream’, their groundbreaking second album.
+To signal the new direction, an EP of cover versions, ‘Five Great Gift Ideas’ was released including the original single, ‘After The News’.
+Their version of the Jim Reeves classic ‘According to My Heart’ reached a wide audience in Australia.
+In 2001 ’Quasimodo’s Dream’ was placed at 10 for the Top 30 Australian songs of all time, voted on by industry experts.
+Ansel was also an accomplished visual artist and worked with Mason to conceptualise themes for the tours, music videos, and artwork for posters and records in addition to stage costuming.

 This new line-up released a third single, "After the News".
 It marked a transition in the Reels' music – the group minimised guitars instead utilising synthesisers as its main instruments.
 The Reels were one of the first groups to use headsets instead of traditional microphones.

 During late July, the group undertook the innovative Reels By Rail Tour, using rail transport to destinations in the eastern states.
 At the end of the year, returning to its covers band origins, The Reels released a five-track Christmas EP, Five Great Gift Ideas from The Reels, produced by Bruce Brown and Russell Dunlop, which included Jim Reeves' "According to My Heart" and Freda Payne's "Band of Gold".
 "According to My Heart" was accompanied by a folksy music video filmed at a farm in New Zealand.
 The EP included one original, "The Bombs Dropped on Xmas", co-written by band members Mason, Newham and Ansel with Pamela Shalvey.